-DEFINITION 4.4.
-A long run equilibrium is a stable equilibrium $\overline{\theta}$ that satisfies $\overline{\theta} \in \arg\min_i W_i$ and so is in the support of the invariant distribution μ^{ε} as $\varepsilon \to 0$.
+DEFINITION 4.3.
+A stochastically stable equilibrium is a stable equilibrium $\overline{\theta}$ that satisfies $\overline{\theta} \in \arg\min_j W_j$ and so is in the support of the invariant distribution μ^{ε} as $\varepsilon \to 0$.

-Thus, as the name suggests, a long run equilibrium is an outcome that is likely to be observed in the long run evolution of the system.
-In particular, if there is a unique long run equilibrium, then as the gain ε decreases we expect to observe the agents' beliefs spending an increasing fraction of time within a small neighborhood of the long run equilibrium.
+Thus, a stochastically stable (or long run) equilibrium is an outcome that is likely to be observed in the long run evolution of the system.
+In particular, if there is a unique stochastically stable equilibrium, then as the gain ε decreases we expect to observe the agents' beliefs spending an increasing fraction of time within a small neighborhood of it.
 Starting from an arbitrary initial point, by Theorem 3.1 we know that the beliefs are drawn to one of the stable equilibria.
 However as time passes, by Theorem 4.1 we know that there is a nonzero probability that the beliefs will eventually escape this equilibrium and be drawn to another.
-As this process continues through time, Theorem 4.2 establishes that the beliefs eventually spend most of the time near the long run equilibrium.
-It is in this sense that the long run equilibrium provides a selection criterion for models with multiple stable equilibria.
-In order to characterize the long run equilibrium, we then need to determine the escape paths that lead from one equilibrium to another.
-In Theorem 4.1, and in the definition of V in (13) above, we saw that the escape paths solve control problems, and in the next section we further characterize the solutions to these control problems.
+As this process continues through time, Theorem 4.2 establishes that the beliefs eventually spend most of the time near the stochastically stable equilibrium.
+It is in this sense that stochastic stability provides a selection criterion for models with multiple stable equilibria.
+In order to characterize the stochastically stable equilibrium, we then need to determine the escape paths that lead from one equilibrium to another.
+In Theorem 4.1, and in the definition of Vin (13) above, we saw that the escape paths solve control problems, and in the next section we further characterize the solutions to these control problems.